 2) Manually update the theme

-.
-Why?
-Because of the issues that can happen with an automatic upgrade.
-No matter which way you do it BACKUP YOUR DATABASE AND WP-CONFIG FOLDER FIRST
+Doing an automatic upgrade is simpler but no matter which way you do it BACKUP YOUR DATABASE, WP-CONFIG.PHP FILE AND THE WP-CONTENT FOLDER FIRST

 1) Use the WordPress automatic update

 When you do an automatic upgrade, WordPress does it's best to replace the existing files with the latest version that it knows about.

 That sentence says it all.
 Everything in the theme folder is deleted and the new code is moved in